NathanZC/discordtool-electron/README.md

 A powerful desktop application for managing Discord data and messages.
 Built with Electron for performance and reliability.

+## ⚠️ Important Notice

+This tool operates as a self-bot when interacting with the Discord API to manage messages and data.
+Using self-bots is against Discord's Terms of Service and there is a risk of account action, however, it is small.

+*Use this tool at your own discretion.*

 ## Download

 ### Latest Release: v2.0.2 - Discord Tool